tanvi2912/PRODIGY_WD_02/README.md

-The Stopwatch Project is a simple web-based stopwatch that allows users to measure time in hours, minutes, and seconds.
-Built using HTML, CSS, and JavaScript, this project features start, stop, and reset functionality, as well as a responsive design for all screen sizes.
+#PRODIGY_WD_02
+Stop Watch
+Stop Watch To build a stopwatch web application, you can use HTML, CSS, and JavaScript.
+HTML is used to structure the elements of the application.
+By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.
+With these technologies and functionalities, you can create an interactive and user-friendly stopwatch web app.